liborsold/fuNEGF/README.md

 \end{array}\right]
 $$

-which is used for an element-wise multiplication of the Green's function matrices
+which is used for an element-wise multiplication $\odot$ of the Green's function matrices

 $$
 \begin{align}